mmlab-aueb/py-verifier/README.md

    * N. Fotiou, V. A. Siris, G. C. Polyzos, Y. Kortesniemi, D. Lagutin, "Capabilities-based access control for IoT devices using Verifiable Credentials", in IEEE Symposium on Security and Privacy Workshops, Workshop on the Internet of Safe Things (SafeThings), 2022
    * N. Fotiou, V.A.
 Siris, G.C.
 Polyzos, "Capability-based access control for multi-tenant systems using Oauth 2.0 and Verifiable Credentials," Proc.
 30th International Conference on Computer Communications and Networks (ICCCN), Athens, Greece, July 2021

+## Features
+*	It acts as a transparent HTTP Proxy
+*	It supports JWT-encoded VCs
+*	It supports VC filtering rules using [JSONPath](https://goessner.net/articles/JsonPath/)
+*	It supports VC proof-of-possession using [DPoP](https://oauth.net/2/dpop/)
+*	It integrates [DID Universal Resolver](https://dev.uniresolver.io/) for supporting the did:web DID method
+*	It supports selective disclosure of the forwarded items using [ZKPs](https://identity.foundation/bbs-signature/draft-bbs-signatures.html) (ZKP branch)

 ## Usage